 Since almost all the movies produced in the US come from Hollywood studios, it was only natural that it attracted all the famous, beautiful, and rich people.
 Thus, California quickly became the place to be if you wanted to be in the entertainment business.

-Naturally, California became the most star-studded state, but most celebrities do live in the city of Hollywood, but in Malibu, Beverly Hills, and Hollywood hills.
+Naturally, California became the most star-studded state, but most celebrities do live in the city of Hollywood, but in Malibu, Beverly Hills, and Hollywood Hills.
 California is where it all happens in the entertainment industry, and LA is the epicenter of movie-making and TV shows.

 Thus, California is well known globally for being the home of the stars and famous people.
 If you enjoy celebrities and show business, besides the studios and the Hall of Fame, California is also home to numerous celebrity gravesites.

-Named after the main material in microprocessors, Silicon Valley is home to most of the main technology, software, and internet companies.
+Named after the primary material in microprocessors, Silicon Valley is home to most of the main technology, software, and internet companies.
 Silicon Valley is the southernmost area of the San Francisco Bay Area, between San Jose and Palo Alto.
 However, as there are no official borders, it is one of the wealthiest regions in the world and, consequently, one of the hottest real estate markets.

 The beaches in California are legendary.
 With a long coast with golden sand beaches, the beaches in California are stunning.
-Some of them are very famous, like La Jolla, Venice Beach, Santa Monica, and Malibu, but many others are lesser-known, yet they also deserve a visit.
+Some are very famous, like La Jolla, Venice Beach, Santa Monica, and Malibu, but many others are lesser-known, yet they also deserve a visit.

 Californian beaches are amazing for sunbathing, surfing, and people-watching.
 Unfortunately, they aren’t so great for swimming, as the water is quite cold, rarely going above 20ºC, and the waves can be quite big.

 When you have stunning beaches with nice waves, it’s only natural that the love for surfing appears and a surfing culture develops.
-California’s coastline offers ideal waves for every sort of surfer.
-From beginners to pros.
+California’s coastline offers ideal waves for every sort of surfer, from beginners to pros.

 Surfing was introduced in California by Hawaiian students in the 1880s, and in the 1900s, it was already developing the famous Californian surf culture.
 But only in the 50s and 60s did it truly explodes into the popular sport and way of life it is now.

-Movies, music, and Tv shows created its allure and helped the sport get even more popular with a permanent thriving scene, producing new surfing styles, its own music, and jargon.
+Movies, music, and Tv shows created its allure and helped the sport get even more popular with a thriving permanent scene, producing new surfing styles, its own music, and jargon.
 Surf has become so important that it has even been officially voted California’s official sport, and September 20 is now California Surfing Day.

 These trees used to be common in the northern hemisphere, but they are now confined to the Pacific coast (in California, Oregon, and Washington), and most of its groves are located inside national and state parks.
 They are considered the tallest and the largest trees in the world and are dubbed nature’s skyscrapers.

 The Giant Sequoias can live up to 3000 years, though records of the oldest reach 3500 years old.
 They can grow up to 30 feet (9 meters) in diameter and 250 feet (76m) tall.
-The largest tree in the world is a giant redwood named General Sherman with 275 feet (84 m) tall, has a 102-foot (31 m) circumference, and weighs an incredible 2.7 million lbs.
+The largest tree in the world is a giant redwood named General Sherman, with 275 feet (84 m) tall, a 102-foot (31 m) circumference, and weighs an incredible 2.7 million lbs.
 (1.2 million kilograms).

 The Coast redwoods live up to 2000 years and reach more than 350 feet (107 m) in height.
 The tallest tree in the world is a Redwood named Hyperion, with 379.7 feet (115.7 m).
 Both trees are located in California.
 Hyperion is in Redwoods national park, while General Sherman is in Sequoia national park.